akbarazimifar/Isearch/README.md

  - public email
  - related profile
  - potentiels emails
- - download of profile picture
+ - download of profile picture (in the folder img)
  - all users tagged